VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 of VictoriaMetrics are capable of proxying requests to vmalert via `-vmalert.proxyURL` command-line flag.
 Use this feature for the following cases:
 * for proxying requests from [Grafana Alerting UI](https://grafana.com/docs/grafana/latest/alerting/);
-* for accessing vmalert's UI through VictoriaMetrics Web interface.
+* for accessing vmalerts UI through VictoriaMetrics Web interface.

 ## Features